 11. Banish from your Vocabulary: CAN’T, DON’T, WON’T, SHOULDN’T, COULDN’T, WOULDN’T and remember the words of Henry Ford: ‘Whether you think you can or think you can’t you’re right’

 12. Write down your all your Achievements and Accomplishments, either in or outside work and refer to them often.

 We have 100% responsibility for our own attitude, behaviour, reactions and choices, so if we breathe more slowly, take our time, and give ourselves positive messages, we can improve the way we present, lead, manage, negotiate and deal with key decisions, difficult people, and situations, at the same time improving stress levels.

-Banishing Negative Head Chatter is an important part of many of Natural Talents Coaching Sessions and Behavioural Change Programmes dealing with the improvement of a wide range of skills from Assertiveness, Conflict Resolution, Decision Making, Negotiating and Influencing, Presenting, and Stress and Lifestyle Management.
+Banishing Negative Head Chatter is an important part of many of Natural Talents Coaching Sessions and Behavioural Change Programmes dealing with the improvement of a wide range of skills from Assertiveness, Conflict Resolution, Decision Making, Negotiating and Influencing, and Stress and Lifestyle Management.

 'I had no idea that it was my inner negative voice that was so critical and therefore holding me back from going for a promotion.
 Since our Coaching sessions I'm happy to report that I have been made a Director!
 Thank you so much; I am very happy and so grateful.'
 Marketing Director